 45 And which halakhah permits annulling after the fact, even by a lesser authority - see Menahem Elon, HaMishpat Halvri, pp. 441-3 (H), (E) Jewish Law, pp. 538-541.
-Technically this principle applies only to new decrees promulgated by the rabbis and not legislative deductions from extant law, but it is rare that current rabbinic decisors utilize the power of enacting new law, and the core principle can reasonably be applied to far-reaching changes in application of extant law, such as this would be.
+Technically this principle applies only to new decrees promulgated by the rabbis and not legislative deductions from extant law.
+It is rare that current rabbinic decisors utilize the power of enacting new law, but the core principle that one should not legislate that which the public cannot abide can reasonably be applied to far-reaching changes in application of extant law, such as this would be.